 THE INFORMATION ON THIS PAGE IS A GUIDE ONLY.
 IT IS IMPORTANT THAT YOU SPEAK TO YOUR GP OR A QUALIFIED HEALTH PROFESSIONAL BEFORE UNDERTAKING ANY TREATMENTS.

 Further information and downloads can be found in the help and information section.
 Living with a bladder or bowel condition or caring for someone with a bladder and bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
-Start your own topic today or just follow one that interests you.
+The Bladder & Bowel Community Support Group is available 24 hours today and will allow you to connect with those who share your condition.
+Start your own topic today or just follow one that interests you..

 Skip to content